-The objective of the Fixed Guideway Capital Investment Grants program (Section 5309) is to provide funds for construction of new fixed guideway systems or extensions to existing fixed guideway systems.
+The objective of the Fixed Guideway Capital Investment Grants Program (5309 program) is to provide funds for construction of new or extended fixed guideway systems and corridor-based bus rapid transit systems.

-State of Good Repair Grants (Section 5337)
+State of Good Repair Grants Program (Section 5337)

-The objective of the State of Good Repair Grants program (Section 5337) is to provide financial assistance for maintaining, rehabilitating, and replacing transit assets for fixed guideway transit systems and high-intensity motor bus systems.
+The objective of the State of Good Repair Grants Program (5337 program) is to provide financial assistance for maintaining, rehabilitating, and replacing transit assets for fixed guideway transit systems and high-intensity motor bus systems.